 The Load Position

-After the lead leg and lead knee have peaked and the pelvis and core as moved forward and down at the same rate then baseball pitchers must establish the load position.
+After the lead leg and lead knee have peaked and the pelvis and core have moved forward and down at the same rate then baseball pitchers must establish the load position.
 This occurs just after the leg kick.
 The drive leg must be holding the body weight well so it can peak momentum into landing.

 The position of the drive leg must have the shin in a linear position pointing towards the target and be in triple flexion which is the ankle, knee, and hip flexion.
 The trunk should be stacked on top of this position.